 The second section, *NOTICE OF PROPERTY VALUATION*

-The third section, *NOTICE OF TAX CHANGES & TAX INCREASES* Lists all of the "Taxing Entities" that levy a tax against your property, and a phone number to contact them in column one and two.
-The tax levied by a taxing entity is dependent on their tax rate and the taxable value of your property.
+The third section, *NOTICE OF TAX CHANGES & TAX INCREASES* Column 1 lists all of the "Taxing Entities" that levy a tax against your property, and a phone number (column 2) to contact them with any questions regarding their proposed tax increase.
+The tax levied and collected by a taxing entity is dependent on their tax rate and the taxable value of your property.

 The fourth section, *APPEAL PROPERTY VALUE WITH COUNTY BOARD OF EQUALIZATION*